 The indicator addresses anomalies and long term trends of vegetation productivity derived from remote sensing observed time series of vegetation indices in areas that are pressured by drought.

-Drought pressure is computed using the Soil Moisture Anomaly (SMA) time series of the European Drought Observatory of the Joint Research Centre:
+Drought pressure is computed as soil moisture deficit within the growing season, using the Soil Moisture Anomaly (SMA) time series of the Copernicus EMS European Drought Observatory of the European Commission Joint Research Centre (EDO, 2019).

-Drought impact is indicated as a severe negative annual productivity anomaly under drought pressured areas, i.e. under negative annual soil moisture anomaly.
-Detailed indicator specifications are presented under Methodology.
+Drought impact during the growing season is indicated as a severe negative annual productivity anomaly in drought-pressured areas, i.e. areas with negative annual soil moisture anomalies.
+Detailed indicator specifications are described under ‘Methodology’.

 Definitions: